 In 2015, there were 347 COST Actions running and Ireland participated in 80% of these (278 Actions).

 How do I get involved?

-If you are interested in submitting a COST Action proposal, or in participating in any of the current Actions, please contact:
+If you are interested in submitting a COST Action proposal, or in participating in a current COST Action, please contact: